-We provide the ability to launch a version of PLA remotely from this web page, if you do not want to install PLA or if you are using a non-supported platform.
-The launcher allows you to select one of five PL models:
+We provide the ability to launch a versions of PLA remotely from this web page, if you do not want to install PLA or if you are using a non-supported platform.
+The two versions that we offer are:

 - SmallKB, a small proof of concept model, a guide to which can be found here.